-September Speaker Series
+Education Speaker Series

-Education Speaker Series (NEW for 2020-21)
+Introducing the Education Speaker Series (NEW for 2020-21)

 The Council is excited to announce a new Education Speaker Series tailored directly to high school student audiences.
 This Series, scheduled for the last Wednesday of every month, will bring academics, policymakers and policy practitioners directly to your students through an immersive, virtual speaker platform.
 Students will have an opportunity to hear directly from influential thinkers, and will have the opportunity to engage directly in a Q&A session with those speakers.
 Access to these speakers is complimentary with a High School Membership.
 More information on future speakers will be updated in the coming weeks!

-* Platforms Required: TBD;
+* Platforms Required: Zoom;

 * Duration: 1 to 2 hours;

 * Program Offering: One Speaker Series event each month, typically the last Wednesday of every month;

 * Preparation level: Light - Students are not required to do any preparation in advance, but are encouraged to read the speaker’s bio and come with 1 or 2 questions